gabrieldaze/ninebox-chart/README.md

 <br>
 <strong>And finally, you'll want to place the circle marker on your chart</strong><br><br>
 <code>circlePos = chart.getPeriodPosition(70, 25)</code><br><br>
-First you get the position on the canvas by using the matrix values with the function <i>getPeriodPosition</i><br>
+First, get the position on the canvas by using the matrix values with the function <i>getPeriodPosition</i><br>
 The first parameter is the <b>horizontal value of your matrix</b><br>
 The second parameter is the <b>vertical value of your matrix</b><br><br>
 <code>chart.drawCircle(circlePos.x, circlePos.y, 50, 'green', 0.5)</code><br><br>
-Now with the position values you can use the function <i>drawCircle</i> to draw your marker<br>
+Now with the position values, you can use the function <i>drawCircle</i> to draw your marker<br>
 The first parameter is the <b>X position</b><br>
 The second parameter is the <b>Y position</b><br>
 The third parameter is the <b>radius</b> of your marker<br>